-Leibniz-Institute for Food Systems Biology
+Leibniz Institute for Food Systems Biology

-at the Technical University of Munich (Leibniz-LSB@TUM)
+at the Technical University of Munich (LSB)

 The organizational structure of the Leibniz-LSB@TUM comprises three research sections.
 According to the core research fields, these sections address interdisciplinary research questions by means of a systems biology approach: